-- 1. Revitalization of the Market is carried out with the help of semi-permanent kiosks from the Faculty of Economics, Unmas Denpasar, which are as many as 6 to 7 stalls each semester and are held for three semesters.
+- 1. Revitalization of the Market is carried out with the help of semipermanent kiosks from the Faculty of Economics, Unmas Denpasar, which are as many as 6 to 7 stalls each semester and are held for three semesters.
 In addition to the stalls, a 30 M. wall was built. - 2.
 Services to consumers.
-By conducting counseling to traders to be able to serve customers with a smile, as well as guidance related to marketing management such as changing the mindset and appearance of traders, if the merchant's appearance is neat then the buyer is also interested in buying goods.
-Counseling is carried out in stages and continuously so traders can attend all counseling.
+By conducting counseling to traders to be able to serve customers with a smile, as well as guidance related to marketing management such as changing the mindset and traders. appearance of if the merchant's appearance is neat then the buyer is also interested in buying goods.
+Counseling is carried out in stages and continuously so traders that all can attend counseling.